TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

   2. Input a 'reads' file to input fastq files and run pipeline until STAR mapping step with 'test' parameter.
   3. Input a 'bams' file to input bams and run steps of pipeline following STAR mapping (Stringtie and rMATS).

+The `cacheDir` stores singularity images.
+This is set in splicing-pipelines-nf/conf/executors/sumner.config.
+For non-Anczukow users, this should be changed to a home directory.

 ## Running full pipeline with FASTQ input
 ### 1. Create a new run directory